 So, you’d like to dive into the wide world of shrooms—welcome!
-Tripping with psilocybin mushrooms can yield many rich insights and, as the psychedelic renaissance continues to blossom, an increasingly sought-after experience.
-Currently, psychedelic mushrooms are being studied for their capacity to help people with addiction, intractable depression, end-of-life anxiety, and other challenges in which more conventional approaches are less successful.
-You may be dosing for wellbeing, to explore consciousness, or just for fun.
-Yet, no matter why you choose shrooms, there are some important things to consider before taking that first trip—like just how much shrooms should a beginner take, anyway?
+Tripping with psilocybin mushrooms can yield many rich insights.
+As the psychedelic renaissance continues to blossom, tripping with psilocybin is an increasingly sought-after experience.
+Currently, psychedelic mushrooms are being studied for their capacity to help people with addiction, intractable depression, end-of-life anxiety, and other challenges where conventional approaches are less successful.
+You try magic mushrooms for well-being, to explore consciousness, or just for fun.
+Yet, no matter why you choose to trip, there are some important things to consider before your first time on shrooms—like just how much shrooms should a beginner take, anyway?
 And is there an optimal shroom dosage I should know about?

 The First Time Doing Shrooms

-If this is your first time tripping with shrooms, you’re probably eager to get started, but remember that you’re most likely to have a positive experience if you’ve taken some time to prepare.
+If this is your first time tripping with shrooms, you’re probably eager to get started.
+But remember—you’re most likely to have a positive experience if you’ve taken some time to prepare.
 Dosing your shrooms properly and considering important factors like set and setting will help make your first trip as stress-free and enjoyable as possible.

 Set and setting